bytefish/bytefish.de/blog/apache_flink_series_1.md

 ## Mapping between CSV model and the Domain model ##

 What's left is the mapping between the CSV model and the applications domain model.
 This is done by writing a simple converter, which takes the
 CSV representation of the data and returns the application model of the data.
-Such model mappings might look like a total overkill for this simple example, but it is the only way to not leak persistence details into your application.

 ```java
 // Copyright (c) Philipp Wagner.
 All rights reserved.